westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 };
 ```

-The *capacity* filed indicate the usable zone capacity of a zone in unit of 512B
+The *capacity* field indicates the usable zone capacity of a zone in units of 512B sectors.
-sectors.
 The presence, or validity, of this field within the structure is
 indicated using a zone report flag.
 See [*Obtaining Zone Information*](#obtaining-zone-information) below for
 details.

 ### Zone Type

-The `type` field of a zone descriptor can only have one of the values defined by
+The `type` field of a zone descriptor can have only one of the values defined by
 the enumeration `enum blk_zone_type`.

 ```c